helmerzNL/HA-Configuration/README.md

 Copy this url and paste it in the *resource* field in the [laadpaal_rest.yaml](./Packages/house/car/laadpaal_rest.yaml) file.

 Now restart Home Assistant and create a card showing the created sensors.
+You can find an example card [here](./Packages/house/car/laadpaal_card.yaml).

 ![Laadpaal](./images/laadpaal01.png)